 Background checks can be initiated from an individual's Person Profile page.
-In the upper right corner is a drop down menu called Actions.
+Below the person's photo is an Actions button, which you can click to display available actions.
 Click on the Background Check option.
 The initial request will save both the person and the requestor, while prompting the requestor to provide any key missing details such as social security number, campus, type, etc.

-Just A Double Check:
+Just A Double Check